onomeumukoro/MarketPeak_Ecommerce/README.md

 # MARKETPEAK_ECOMMERCE

-In this project we will utilize Git for version control, developing the marketpeak platform (crispy kitchen) in a linux environment and also deploy it on an AWS EC2 instance, while adding new features, updates and fixing bugs, working on development branches and integrating all changes into the main barnch.
+In this project we will utilize Git for version control, developing the marketpeak platform (crispy kitchen) in a linux environment and also deploy it on an AWS EC2 instance, while adding new features, updates and fixing bugs, working on development branch and integrating all changes into the main branch.

 ## What we will do in these project: